giantswarm/fmt/go/variable_names.md

 Here we want to provide suggestions and best practises about variable names we tend to use in our code.
-Aligning with the suggestions below makes our code usually easier to scan and code in general easier to write because it is a no-brainer how to call things, so we can concentrate on what actually matters.
+Aligning with the suggestions below makes our code easier to scan and code in general easier to write because it is a no-brainer how to call things, so we can concentrate on what actually matters.

 ### Custom Resource